Skip to main content

 Researcher at the Champalimaud Foundation

-Around 20% of the human brain is dedicated to vision, but does this ability to process visual information remain after sight loss?
-This is one of the questions posed by Joana Carvalho who, with the project she has now been awarded, wants to understand how the adult brain reorganizes itself to respond to situations of vision loss, what factors favor it and how this restructuring takes place over time.
-The answers she is looking for are essential to understanding how brain plasticity works in these adults who have lost their sight.
-With a PhD in computational neuroscience from the University of Groningen in the Netherlands, Joana Carvalho is a researcher in the Champalimaud Foundation's "Preclinical Magnetic Resonance Group".
+About 20% of the human brain is dedicated to vision, but does this ability to process visual information remain after vision loss?
+This is one of the questions posed by Joana Carvalho who, with her award-winning project, wants to understand how the adult brain reorganizes itself to respond to situations of vision loss, what factors favor this, and how this restructuring takes place over time.
+The answers she seeks are essential to understanding how brain plasticity works in these adults who have lost their sight.
+With a PhD in computational neuroscience from the University of Groningen in the Netherlands, Joana Carvalho is a researcher in the "Preclinical Magnetic Resonance Imaging Group" at the Champalimaud Foundation.

 Margarida Abrantes